robinzimmer1989/jam-cms/README.md

 - JAMstack Deployments (1.1.1)
 - Post Types Order (1.9.5.6)

-### B. Frontend

-#### Gatsby:
+### Gatsby:

-The easiest way to get started it using the starter theme (more to come): https://github.com/robinzimmer1989/jam-cms/tree/master/jam-cms-starter-tailwind
+The easiest way to get started it using the tailwindCSS starter theme (more to come): https://github.com/robinzimmer1989/jam-cms/tree/master/jam-cms-starter-tailwind

-Then create a `.env.development` file in the root directory with the following value (replace the URL with the actual WordPress URL):
+Then create a `.env.development` file in the root directory with the following variables.

 ```
 GATSBY_JAM_CMS_URL=https://jam.local/starter-tailwind
+GATSBY_JAM_CMS_API_KEY=test123
 ```

+Replace the URL with your actual WordPress URL.
+You can retrieve the API key by going to the jamCMS settings page in WordPress (/wp-admin/options-general.php?page=jam-cms).

+If everything is set up you can run `yarn && gatsby develop`.
+When you navigate to '/jam-cms' you can login with your WordPress credentials.

 ## Templates